2009 Brisbane Broncos season: Mid season slump (Round 13—21)

+Late season charge (Round 22—Preliminary Final)

-The following week, the Broncos bounced back to keep their finals hopes alive with a 30–10 win over the Cronulla Sharks at Suncorp Stadium.
-In round 24, The Broncos won their first match against the St. George Illawarra Dragons since round 6, 2005, when they beat the Dragons 12–2 at WIN Stadium.
-In round 25, the Broncos secured their 18th straight finals appearance when they beat Queensland rivals North Queensland Cowboys 16–10 at Dairy Farmers Stadium.
+After losing 7 of their last 8 matches, the Broncos bounced back with a 30–10 win over the Cronulla-Sutherland Sharks in Round 22 at Suncorp, keeping their finals hopes alive.
+In Round 23, the Broncos demolished the Penrith Panthers 58—24 at Suncorp, putting themselves back inside the top eight for the first time since Round 18.
+In Round 24, the Broncos again took on Wayne Bennett and his Dragons, this time at WIN Stadium.
+The Broncos winning a hard fought 12—2 contest, their first win against the Dragons since Round 6 2006.
+In Round 25, the Broncos secured their 18th straight finals appearance when they beat Queensland rivals North Queensland Cowboys 16—10 at Dairy Farmers Stadium.

+In September 2009, the Broncos made it 5 straight wins, defeating the Raiders 22—10 at Suncorp in Round 26.
+The Broncos finishing the regular season in 6th position, with 14 wins and 10 losses.
 The Broncos were the first opponent for the Gold Coast Titans competing in their first ever finals series.
 The Broncos survived a late comeback from the Titans holding on to a 40–32 win at Skilled Stadium.
-The Broncos made it consecutive wins against the St. George Illawarra Dragons for the first time since 2004 and their first win against the Dragons at Suncorp Stadium since 2004 with a 24–10 win against the Dragons in the semi-final at Suncorp Stadium.
+The Broncos made it consecutive wins over the Dragons for the first time since 2004 and their first win against the Dragons at Suncorp Stadium since 2004 with a 24–10 win against the Dragons in the semi-final at Suncorp Stadium.

 Source: Their chances against Melbourne in the grand final qualifier suffered a major blow when in form halfback Peter Wallace broke his ankle toward the end of that win against the Dragons.
 The Broncos 2009 season came to an end in the Preliminary Final going down 40–10 to eventual premiers, the Melbourne Storm at Etihad Stadium.